 This unit looks at the study of the histories and theories of architectural and spatial design.
 It aims to address the ways in which designed spaces, buildings and cities are situated culturally.
-And it provides you with the required tools of analysis and interpretation to make informed readings of your environment.
+It also provides you with the required tools of analysis and interpretation to make informed readings of your environment.

 The content and themes of the previous unit are synthesised through the design of a small building, focusing on relationships between architecture and time.
 Whilst the first half of the unit focuses on site analysis, research and design strategy, the second focuses on lighting, structure, materiality and finish.

 You'll develop the knowledge to address a reasonably complex design programme with elements of self selection.
 The potential for specialised learning and the implications of different choices of direction will become clearer, with personal preferences emerging.

 You'll focus on the ways in which architecture can establish social, political, physical and environmental dialogues with wider, as well as immediate, conditions.
 The importance of identifying and then developing or suppressing these relationships consciously through the design of external space will be interrogated.

 Cultural Context 02

 This unit explores the coverage of building materials and methods of construction introduced in Year 1.
 It introduces low energy design strategies as a vehicle to discussing sustainability in the built environment.

 Has two themes:

 The possibilities afforded by the computer to allow simultaneous working on a variety of resolutions and modes will be exploited.
 You'll also be introduced to parametric digital design.